jgillich/blockforge/website/content/blog/2018/01-announcing-coinstack.md

 mining on the CPU only.
 OpenCL and CUDA support are at the top of our priority list and will hopefully be ready with the next release.

-Speaking of release, you can try the first alpha version of CoinStack right now.
+Speaking of release, you can try the first alpha version of BlockForge right now.

 <a href="#" class="button is-primary">Download for Linux</a>
 <a href="#" class="button is-primary">Download for Windows</a>

-After downloading CoinStack, you'll first want to run `coinstack miner --init` to generate the configuration file.
+After downloading BlockForge, you'll first want to run `blockforge miner --init` to generate the configuration file.
 This will scan your hardware and generate a default configuration file that looks like this: